|

 -

-Solve a nasty transmit spur on K3s released in mid-2009 by removing a capacitor.
+Solve a nasty transmit spur on K3s released in mid-2009 by removing a single capacitor.

 -